kritzikratzi/Oscilloscope/readme.md

 # Project setup

-1. Download and unzip Openframeworks 0.84
+1. Download and unzip Openframeworks 0.9.2 or newer
 1. Move this project into apps/myApps/oscilloscope
-1. Clone [ofxMightyUI](https://github.com/kritzikratzi/ofxMightyUI) into addons/ofxMightyUI
+1. Clone [ofxMightyUI](https://github.com/kritzikratzi/ofxMightyUI) into addons/ofxMightyUI.
+Switch to the branch `fs2`!
 1. Clone [ofxAvCodec](https://github.com/kritzikratzi/ofxAvCodec) into ofxAvCodec.
 1. (This is seriously painful) Follow the instructions in ofxAvCodec/ffmpeg_src/readme.md and compile shared libraries for your platform
+1. Clone [ofxFontAwesome](https://github.com/kritzikratzi/ofxFontAwesome) into addons/ofxFontAwesome
+1. Clone [ofxFontStash2](https://github.com/armadillu/ofxFontStash2) into addons/ofxFontStash2

 ### Compiling with XCode